How to Reduce Fouling in Heat Exchangers

 2. Control Materials Causing Buildup

 If you have a choice in the water you use in your heat exchanger, you can try to choose softer water that contains fewer impurities.
-You can also try to filter out impurities, including microbiological contaminants.
+You can also try to filter out impurities, including microbiological contaminants, that would cause buildup.
 Even though systems like boiler systems are so hot they rarely provide ideal breeding grounds for bacteria, microbes may be a significant concern in some heat exchanger applications like cooling towers.

 However, filtration and purification systems are expensive.
 They are sometimes feasible on smaller scales, but they are rarely practical for large-scale commercial and industrial applications.